openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * `state`

 The key material used for encryption and signing is at the discretion of the wallet.
 Utilizing existing metadata mechanisms for wallet and verifier is one option.
 This specification adds another option with the `authz_response_enc_pub_key` authorization request parameter, allowing the verifier to determine the encryption key with every authorization request.

-## Error Response

-The error response follows the rules as defined in [@!RFC6749].

-When the requested scope value is invalid, unknown, or malformed, the AS should respond with the error code `invalid_scope` defined in Section 4.1.2.1 of [@!RFC6749].

-Additionally, if the request contains more then a `presentation_definition` parameter or a `presentation_definition_uri` parameter or a scope value representing a presentation definition, the wallet MUST refuse to process the request and return an `invalid_request` error as defined in [@!RFC6749].

 ## Response Mode "direct_post" {#response_mode_post}